Witches Steeped in Gold

 Witches Steeped in Gold is a 2021 young adult dark fantasy novel by British Jamaican writer Ciannon Smart.
 Smart's debut novel inspired by Jamaican mythology was published on 20 April 2021 by HarperCollins and follows two enemy witches who must enter an alliance to fight a common enemy.
-It will be followed by a sequel, Empress Crowned in Red scheduled for release on May 10, 2022.
+It was followed by a sequel, Empress Crowned in Red released on June 7, 2022.